undecaf/storage-composer/README.md

 `bcache-tools`, `btrfs-tools`, `xfsprogs`, `fio`, `debconf-utils`, `openssh-client` and `debootstrap`.

-Some packages copy files to your initramfs, install `systemd` services, add `udev` rules etc. Thus, additional block devices (notably RAID, LUKS and caching devices) may show up in your system.
+Some packages copy files to your `initramfs`, install `systemd` services, add `udev` rules etc. Thus, additional block devices (notably RAID, LUKS and caching devices) may show up in your system.
 The `lsblk`command provides an overview.